MerlinPCarson/AudioRNN/README.md

 # Introduction

-<p> Neural audio generation alogrithms require generating large datasets based on the long time context needed to accurately predict subsequent samples.
+Neural audio generation alogrithms require generating large datasets based on the long time context needed to accurately predict subsequent samples.
 Training to predict time series data with audio is a computationally complex problem due to the large sampling rates of high quality audio.
 Accuray is also a problem since the output range of PCM samples is [-32768, 32767].
 So, AudioRNN predicts a probability distribution over the values [0, 255] which represent the range of μ-law encoded LPCM samples.
 The sample selected from the distribution is transformed into a PCM sample with post-processing.
-This allows the model to train categorically instead of as a more complex regresssion problem. </p>
+This allows the model to train categorically instead of as a more complex regresssion problem.

-<p> AudioRNN is a highly parameterized model that allows for the loading of data at any sample rate and converting it to a specified training sample rate.
+AudioRNN is a highly parameterized model that allows for the loading of data at any sample rate and converting it to a specified training sample rate.
 It also allows for generating datasets and training with a user specified time context.
 All input and targets are quantized to 8-bit representations by way of the μ-law encoding.
 Since the μ-law encoding is susceptible to noise in the higher frequencies, a pre-emphasis IR filter is applied to the audio prior to the encoding to increase the SNR at higher frequencies.
-The output of the model is decoded back to PCM and passed through the inverse of the pre-emphasis filter to undo the processing done on the input. </p>
+The output of the model is decoded back to PCM and passed through the inverse of the pre-emphasis filter to undo the processing done on the input.

 # Scripts
 - AudioRNN.py